St Dunstan in London and Somerset – Part 1: Somerset

 Dunstan was born in the village of Baltonsborough, which sat high in the marshy Somerset Levels, a few miles south east of Glastonbury.
 He was the son of Heorstan, a Wessex nobleman.
 Heorstan was the brother of Athelm, the Bishop of Wells and later Archbishop of Canterbury and Aelfheath, the Bishop of Winchester.

 His mother, Cynethryth, was a pious woman.
 Osbern’s Life of Dunstan relates that a mysterious messenger told her of the saintly child she would give birth to.
 Another story says how in church on ‘Candleday’ whilst she was pregnant, all of the candles went out except for Cynethryths.
 A sign that her baby would go on to become a minister of eternal light.
-Dunstan’s brother Wulfric became a plain old but significant reeve (bailiff) of the Glastonbury Abbey estates and a member of the royal court in Wessex.
+Dunstan’s brother Wulfric became a reeve (bailiff) of the Glastonbury Abbey estates and a member of the royal court in Wessex.

-This was a well-connected family and it was no surprise when Dunstan went to be educated with Irish monks at the partially ruined Glastonbury Abbey (it had been severely damaged during Danish raids decades earlier).
+This was clearly a well-connected family and it was no surprise when Dunstan went to be educated with Irish monks at the partially ruined Glastonbury Abbey (it had been severely damaged during Danish raids decades earlier).
 He was a devoted student, dedicated to religious learning and took minor orders.

 When Athelstan became king in 925 Dunstan joined his court and continued his education there, but for reasons not wholly known was violently driven from court.
-Stories say jealous courtiers concocted a story accusing Dunstan of witchcraft which ended with royal banishment, a violent beating and dunking in a cesspool.
+Stories say jealous courtiers concocted a tall tale accusing Dunstan of witchcraft which ended with royal banishment, a violent beating and dunking in a cesspool.
 Fables of victimisation and persecution are setting Dunstan up nicely for sainthood.

 Dunstan returned to Glastonbury as a monk where he housed himself in a tiny cell within St Mary’s Church.
 He lived as a hermit, spending time in study, prayer and the arts – especially silversmithing.
 Dunstan was said to have been covered in swellings, possibly as result of his involuntary swim in a cesspool.
 His violent banishment and unsightly appearance confirmed him in his religious vocation and no doubt his wish for isolation too.